amchatman/Calorie-caculator/README.md

 ### Features
 - The ability to add or delete meals
-- The ability add the total calories carbs,protein and fats
+- The ability add the total calories, carbs,protein and fats
 - A chart that display the total carbs,protein,and fats.

 ### Issues